AholaJoonas/backgesturer/README.md

 	example:
 	var backgest = new backGesturer(".back-gesturized", {
-		bttn1Callback: function(evt) {alert("I'm button 1 and this is my favourite button in the citadel")},
+		bttn1Callback: function(evt) {alert("I'm button 1 and this is my favourite button on the citadel")},
-		bttn2Callback: function(evt) {alert("I'm button 2 and this is my favourite button in the citadel")}
+		bttn2Callback: function(evt) {alert("I'm button 2 and this is my favourite button on the citadel")}
 	});

 Possible values for the paramsObject: